 Not only could an opportunity like this be fun, but it’s also another excellent way to beef up your resume if you’re planning on going into the marketing, communications, or even video game journalism field.

 To find a position in this field, your best bet is scouring the flexible employment and freelance jobs listed below.

 Find a job:

-Answering surveys is one of the few online jobs for college students that you can truly create around your own schedule.
-All you need to do is sign up to become a member of a survey site.
+Answering surveys for money is one of the few online jobs for college students that you can truly create around your own schedule.
+All you need to do is sign up to become a member of one of the best survey sites.
 Then, based on the information you provide (such as your age, gender, marital status, and family demographics), you’ll get matched to an available survey.

 Depending on the site, you’ll either be sent an email invitation to participate in a survey or you can log into your account to view available surveys.
 You’ll usually be rewarded with points for doing surveys online, which can be accumulated and then exchanged for gift cards to major retailers like Amazon or Walmart, or cash out through your PayPal account.
 While it’s not the most lucrative way to earn money online, it’s certainly among the easiest.